Egogre/rb-gust/FORECAST.md

 The Gust Forecast is a list of feature ideas that would be nice to have.
 Ideally, this list is prioritized.
 (Maybe this list should be moved to Pivotal Tracker)

 ### Allow for more than one Spreadsheet

 Currently the script overwrites all but the last spreadsheet

-### Refactor the Script class to be OO

 ### Object groups accessible by title name